 Have you been accused of a crime in Virginia?
 Then you are probably aware how frightening criminal charges are.
-You recognize that you may end up in jail, lose your job, lose your immigration status, diminish your chances of security clearance, and tarnish your image and your family’s as well.
-Therefore, it is critical to find the right lawyer.
-Well, there are few things you need to know before engaging a lawyer.
+You recognize that you may end up in jail, lose your job, lose your immigration status, diminish your chances of security clearance, tarnish your image and your family’s as well.
+Therefore, it is critical to find the right attorney.
+Well, there are few things you need to know before engaging an attorney.

-A Virginia criminal defense lawyer should work towards the best interest of the client.
-Without a criminal lawyer to defend you, chances of success are very slim.
+A Virginia criminal defense attorney should work towards the best interest of the client.
+Without a criminal legal advisor to defend you, chances of success are very slim.
 Further, for grave offenses such as assault or homicide chances of a positive outcome are even less without skilled legal representation.
-Therefore, engage a well-trained and experienced lawyer.
+Therefore, engage a well-trained and experienced legal advisor.

-- Duty to Defend: A lawyer is mandated to legally represent anyone who desires to retain his/her legal services.
+Duty to Defend: A lawyer is mandated to legally represent anyone who desires to retain his/her legal services.
 It is the duty of the lawyer to use his/her skills for the benefit of the client.
 However, there are exceptions to this.
-A lawyer may disqualify himself/herself from taking a case due to an inability to appear or conflict of interest.
+A legal advisor may disqualify himself/herself from taking a case due to an inability to appear or conflict of interest.

-Knowing well that you will need a criminal lawyer to defend you when charged with a criminal offense, do not hesitate to get in touch with an experienced and qualified lawyer right now.
+Knowing well that you will need a criminal attorney to defend you when charged with a criminal offense, do not hesitate to get in touch with an experienced and qualified lawyer right now.

 Mr. Sris has defended numerous clients charged with criminal offenses.
 He is a former prosecutor.
 C